-3.4 Across-ECV requirements and international climate modelling
+2.4 Across-ECV requirements and international climate modelling

-Potential synergy is foreseen for the combined use of different ECVs, including ozone, in climate model evaluations.
+Combined use of different ECVs, including ozone, in climate model evaluations might have additional value and provide new insights on chemical and physical processes in the model.
 Climate process validations, such as pioneered by the CCMval community for climate-chemistry interactions, are likely to be expanded to the integrated climate system in the next years, and will lead to more sophisticated process-based Earth-System validation exercises.

-The ozone ECV products will be an integral part of these, e.g. related to changes in transport regimes in troposphere and stratosphere, and stratosphere-troposphere dynamical couplings as well as chemistry-climate interactions.
+The ozone ECV products are integral part of these exercises, e.g. related to changes in transport regimes in troposphere and stratosphere, and stratosphere-troposphere dynamical couplings as well as chemistry-climate interactions.
 Process validation in an Earth-System context would be enhanced by the choice of one or more golden years across the different ECV projects.
-Taken from the perspective of the ozone observations the year 2008 has been used as golden year in Phase-1 of Ozone cci.
+For example, taken from the perspective of the ozone (profile) observations the year 2008 has been used as golden year in Phase-1 (2010-2013) of the Ozone_cci project.

-The stratospheric ozone layer still is and has been an important research topic for the last 30 years, since the discovery of the ozone hole in 1985.
-In recent years the focus of scientific investigations is more on ozone-climate connections and the coupling of the troposphere and the stratosphere in a changing climate considering the depletion of the ozone layer in the past and the expected recovery in future decades.
-There are several internationally organised activities which are regularly summarising the current status of scientific activities and describing the actual knowledge, in particular pointing out the uncertainties in our current understanding (e.g. WMO, 2011).
+The stratospheric ozone layer still is and has been an important research topic for the last 40 years, since the discovery of the ozone hole in 1985.
+In recent years, the focus of scientific investigations is more on ozone-climate connections and the coupling of the troposphere and the stratosphere in a changing climate considering the depletion of the ozone layer in the past and the expected recovery to 1980 levels in future decades.
+There are several internationally organised activities which are regularly summarising the current status of scientific activities and describing the actual knowledge, in particular pointing out the uncertainties in our current understanding (e.g. WMO, 2022).